slackhq/keeper/.github/CONTRIBUTING.md

 3.  🌿 Create a new branch and check it out.
 4.  🔮 Make your changes and commit them locally.
 Magic happens here!
 5.  ⤴️ Push your new branch to your fork. (e.g. `git push username fix-issue-16`).
-6.  📥 Open a Pull Request on github.com from your new branch on your fork to `master` in this repository.
+6.  📥 Open a Pull Request on github.com from your new branch on your fork to `main` in this repository.

 ## Maintainers

-There are more details about processes and workflow in the [Maintainer's Guide](https://github.com/slackhq/keeper/blob/master/.maintainers_guide.md).
+There are more details about processes and workflow in the [Maintainer's Guide](https://github.com/slackhq/keeper/blob/main/.maintainers_guide.md).